palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 Now a note about your Ganglion board setup.
 There are 4 switches on the top of the board that are used to re-route the input connections to make connecting yourself easy.
 The default setting (the way your ganglion was shipped to you) is with the switches in the `UP` position.
 This allows you to connect your electrodes to the `+` and `-` pins of any channel, and measure the differential between them.
 For more of a deep dive on Ganglion Hardware, go to [this hardware overview document.](http://docs.openbci.com/Hardware/07-Ganglion)

-### Connect Electrodes to Ganglion Board
+#### Connect Electrodes to Ganglion Board

-Connect the square, plastic ends of three electrode wires to your Ganglion board, as shown below:
+Connect the female header ends (the square, plastic ends) of three electrode wires to your Ganglion board, as shown below:

 ![ECG connection TOP](../assets/images/ganglion_ECG-plugged-top-view.png)
 ![ECG connection PINS](../assets/images/ganglion_ECG-plugged-pins.png)